-Both journaling and therapy are known ways to improve wellbeing.
-They blow off steam, unearth otherwise bottled up feelings and help us to figure out the roots and patterns of our issues.
+Both journaling and therapy are known to improve your well-being.
+They blow off steam, unearth otherwise bottled-up feelings and help us to figure out the roots and patterns of our issues.
 Thereby opening paths to resolutions.
 But therapy is not without its drawbacks, and journaling can have them too.

 To anyone who has not tried either, I would always recommend considering both.
-You might think you don’t need these outlets or that your problems are less than others’.
 The truth is, it’s all relative and we all have struggles.
-Sometimes the smaller they seem and comparatively ‘unimportant’, the more likely we are to keep them to ourselves.
+Sometimes the smaller and ‘unimportant’ they seem, the more likely we are to keep them to ourselves.
 Despite the ongoing, niggling effect they might have on our happiness.

 - Journaling vs therapy